Ultra-luminous X-ray sources as super-critical propellers: Introduction

 \section{Introduction}

-Ultra-luminous X-ray sources (ULXs) are extragalactic off-nuclear systems hosting compact objects with isotropic equivalent X-ray luminosities well exceeding the Eddington limit for a stellar mass object i.e.\ $L_{\rm X} \gtrsim 3 \times 10^{39}~{\rm erg\,s^{-1}}$, \citep[see][for a recent review]{kaa+17}.
-Each nearby galaxy, preferentially star-forming ones, host none, one or two ULXs.
-The compact objects in these systems have been considered as either stellar-mass black holes \citep[see e.g.][]{king+01,pou+07,gla+09} or intermediate mass black holes \citep[IMBHs; see e.g.][]{col99,kon+04,mil+04,liu08}.
-In case of stellar mass black holes the super-Eddington luminosities are addressed by anisotropic (beamed) emission from mildly super-Eddington accretion.

-The recent detection of pulsations from three ULXs \citep{bac+14,isr+17a,isr+17b,fur+16} as well as the super-Eddington outburst from SMC~X-3 \citep{wen+17,tsy+17} not only showed that a large fraction of these objects could be hosting neutron stars \citep{sha15} but also that the stellar mass objects could exceed the classical Eddington limit.
-ULXs are possibly a heterogeneous class and it is likely that pulsating ULXs (PULXs) form a subclass.
+The recent detection of pulsations from four ultra-luminous X-ray sources \citep[ULX;][]{bac+14, isr+17a, isr+17b, fur+16, carp+18} not only showed that a large fraction of these objects could be hosting neutron stars \citep{sha15, wik+15, wik+17, kin+17, mid17} accreting matter from a companion object but also that the stellar-mass objects could exceed the classical Eddington limit.

-Another subclass of ULXs are the ultraluminous supersoft sources (ULS) characterized by very soft X-ray spectra $k_{\rm B} T =0.05 - 0.2$~keV \citep{dis03,fab+03,kon03,dis04} whereas the conventional ULXs have a better part of their luminosity above $1$~keV.
-The soft spectra of ULSs are attributed to the reprocessing of the hard emission from the inner disc in a photosphere of optically thick outflows with velocity $v\sim 0.2c$ \citep{fen11,she+15,liu+15,pin+16,kinmul16,sor16,fen+16,pin+17a}.
-There is a correlation between the blackbody temperature and emission radius, $R_{\rm bb} \propto T_{\rm bb}^{-2}$ \citep{sor16,urq16}.
-ULS', just like conventional ULXs, have been considered as promising hosts of IMBHs \citep{kon+04,liu08}.

-There is a convergence of opinion that the compact objects in many of the ULXs are stellar mass black holes \citep{mot+14,liu+13,pint+16} with super-critical accretion evidenced by the presence of radiation driven ultra-fast outflows with velocities $v \sim 0.1-0.2c$ \citep{pin+16, pin+17a,fia+17} as would be expected from super-critical accretion discs \citep{lip99,kin15,kin16}.
-It is further argued that the differences between conventional ULXs and ULS' simply arise from our viewing angle, ULS being observed at high inclination angles (edge on) so that a thicker layer of material is obscuring the central engine \citep{kyl93,pou+07,fen+16,urq16,pin+17b}.
+Another subclass of ULX are the ultra-luminous super-soft sources (ULS) characterized by very soft X-ray spectra $k_{\rm B} T = 0.05 - 0.2$~keV \citep{dis03,fab+03,kon03} whereas the conventional ULX have a better part of their luminosity above $1$~keV.
+ULX are possibly a heterogeneous class, PULX and ULS' forming subclasses.
+It is argued that the differences between conventional ULX and ULS' simply arise from our viewing angle, ULS being observed at high inclination angles (edge on) so that a thicker layer of material is obscuring the central engine \citep{kyl93,pou+07,fen+16,urq16,pin+17b}.

+X-ray spectra of PULX are similar to those of most ULX \citep{pint+17}.
+Although it is more likely that the compact objects in most ULX are neutron stars, the lack of pulsations is addressed by the likely presence of an optically thick envelope that smears out the pulsations \citep{eks+15,mus+17}.
+Recently, it was shown by \citet{tsy+16} that the first detected PULX, M82 X-2, has a bimodal luminosity distribution likely because the system occasionally enters into a propeller stage \citep{ill75} when the matter cannot accrete onto the star due to centrifugal barrier.
+It is then natural to think that some ULX could be systems at an early evolutionary epoch in which the neutron star is rotating much faster than a critical rotation rate and is spinning down rapidly, far from spin equilibrium.
+In the super-critical (super-Eddington) mass influx regime expected for the ultra-luminous sources the propeller can easily facilitate outflows and winds from the disk \citep{lov+99}.